cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/adjust-rules/false-positive.md

 A false positive is an incorrect identification.
 In the case of DDoS protection, there is a false positive when legitimate traffic is mistakenly classified as attack traffic.
 This can occur when legacy applications, Internet services, or faulty client applications generate legitimate traffic that appears suspicious, has odd traffic patterns, deviates from best practices, or violates protocols.

-In these cases, Cloudflare’s DDoS Protection systems may flag that traffic as malicious and apply mitigation actions.
+In these cases, Cloudflare's DDoS Protection systems may flag that traffic as malicious and apply mitigation actions.
 If the traffic is in fact legitimate and not part of an attack, the mitigation actions can cause service disruptions and outages to your Internet properties.

 To remedy a false positive: